 Just past Carara on the left is a road leading up to the mountain to Villa Lapas.
 Following this road another eight kilometers through rich forest and past breathtaking views brings you to a small tourist complex called La Catarata (The Cascade).
 Here you can take a four-hour trek on horseback through a private, reforested cattle ranch to a magnificent waterfall.
 Along the way you’ll see several expansive vistas and are likely to spot scarlet macaws, toucans, and monkeys.

 Herradura Beach is a small, quiet, protected cove with just enough infrastructures to make it comfortable and some very good beachfront restaurants.
 Sport fishing charters, visits to Tortuga Island, and romantic sunset tours round out a full fare of water-related activities including snorkeling, wind surfing, and water skiing.

 Jaco Beach is what Herradura isn’t.
 This is where “Ticos” traditionally come to play in the sun.
 There’s plenty of infrastructure, shopping, nightlife and accommodations to provide anything one might want in a beach vacation.

-What to see Agua Viva Waterfall, just before the small town of Bijagual is a great day trip destination.
-The 45 minute walk down the steep trail will reward you at the end with cool pools of water and an almost 200 meter high waterfall that cascades down a rock face.
+Agua Viva Waterfall, just before the small town of Bijagual is a great day trip destination.
+The 45 minute walk down the steep trail will reward you at the end with cool pools of water and a 200 meter high waterfall that cascades down a rock face.